202 results found

-Cardiac fibrosis is a final common pathology in inherited and acquired heart diseases which causes cardiac electrical and pump failure.
-The transforming growth factor β (TGFβ)/SMAD signaling pathway plays a key role in driving cardiac fibrosis.
-However, while several intervention points within the TGFβ signaling have been proposed, efforts have not translated.
-Here, we employed systems genetics to identify a pro-fibrotic gene network in the diseased heart, and show that this network is regulated by the E3 ubiquitin ligase WWP2, specifically by the WWP2-N terminal isoform.
-Importantly, we found that the pro-fibrotic gene network regulated by WWP2 is conserved across different cardiac diseases characterized by fibrosis, namely human and murine dilated cardiomyopathy and in repaired tetralogy of Fallot.
-Transgenic mice lacking the N56 terminal region of the WWP2 protein show improved cardiac function and reduced myocardial fibrosis in response to pressure overload or myocardial infarction.
+Cardiac fibrosis is a final common pathology in inherited and acquired heart diseases that causes cardiac electrical and pump failure.
+Here, we use systems genetics to identify a pro-fibrotic gene network in the diseased heart and show that this network is regulated by the E3 ubiquitin ligase WWP2, specifically by the WWP2-N terminal isoform.
+Importantly, the WWP2-regulated pro-fibrotic gene network is conserved across different cardiac diseases characterized by fibrosis: human and murine dilated cardiomyopathy and repaired tetralogy of Fallot.
+Transgenic mice lacking the N-terminal region of the WWP2 protein show improved cardiac function and reduced myocardial fibrosis in response to pressure overload or myocardial infarction.
 In primary cardiac fibroblasts, WWP2 positively regulates the expression of pro-fibrotic markers and extracellular matrix genes.
-TGFβ1 stimulation promotes nuclear translocation of the WWP2 isoforms containing the N-terminal region, where they interact with SMAD2 promoting its monoubiquitination.
-This nuclear interaction mediates the TGFβ1-induced nucleocytoplasmic shuttling and transcriptional activity of SMAD2.
-These studies reveal a previously unappreciated role of WWP2 in pathological cardiac fibrosis and suggest WWP2 as a potential target for treating heart diseases
+TGFβ1 stimulation promotes nuclear translocation of the WWP2 isoforms containing the N-terminal region and their interaction with SMAD2.
+WWP2 mediates the TGFβ1-induced nucleocytoplasmic shuttling and transcriptional activity of SMAD2.

-Machado MJC, Boardman R, Riu F, et al., 2019, Enhanced notch signaling modulates unproductive revascularization in response to nitric oxide-angiopoietin signaling in a mouse model of peripheral ischemia., Microcirculation, Vol: 26
+Machado MJC, Boardman R, Riu F, et al., 2019, Enhanced notch signaling modulates unproductive revascularization in response to nitric oxide-angiopoietin signaling in a mouse model of peripheral ischemia, MICROCIRCULATION, Vol: 26, ISSN: 1073-9688

 Dang Z, Avolio E, Albertario A, et al., 2019, Nerve growth factor gene therapy improves bone marrow sensory innervation and nociceptor-mediated stem cell release in a mouse model of type 1 diabetes with limb ischaemia, DIABETOLOGIA, Vol: 62, Pages: 1297-1311, ISSN: 0012-186X